AdaptiveCity/acp_server/README.md

 independent agent or [actor](http://www.brianstorti.com/the-actor-model/), and the system design supports configurations of arbitrary numbers of feeds, zones, users etc.

-## User output expected from the system

-The system will:
-- allow the user to select the region, routes or vehicles they are interested in
-- show where vehicles are on a map in real time
-- replay any prior period of vehicle movements
-- provide realtime status of vehicles moving through designated *zones*
-- show the impact of any congestion on arrival times within a chosen bus route
-- show the status of predicted bus arrivals at any bus stop
-- allow the user to subscribe to messages that will warn of poor service on any route or zone.

 ## System Architecture Overview

 The system is composed of Vertx modules (i.e. Verticles) that communicate via a clustered EventBus.
 Each module